biojava/biojava-tutorial/structure/alignment.md

 ## See Also

-For details about performing alignments programatically, see [Structure Alignment in BioJava](alignmentcode.md)
+For details about the structure alignment data models in biojava, see [Structure Alignment Data Models](alignment-data-model.md)

 ## Acknowledgements